ivotron/blackswan-position-popper/paper/paper.md

 # Motivation {#sec:motivation}

-Following the Popper convention begins by defining a pipeline for a scientific exploration, i.e. a sequence of high-level steps that are carried out when executing an experiment or analysis.
-For example, a data analysis pipeline may consist of four stages: (1) obtain a dataset; (2) pre-process the data; and (3) run an analysis on the data; (4) produce plots.
+Following the Popper convention turns out to be a significant paradigm shift for many users that is hard to accept in the context of tight submission for publication deadlines.
+It begins by defining a pipeline for a scientific exploration, i.e. a sequence of high-level steps that are carried out when executing an experiment or analysis.
+For example, a data analysis pipeline may consist of four
+stages: (1) obtain a dataset; (2) pre-process the data; (3) run an analysis on the data; and (4) produce plots.

 The contents of a folder containing scripts for a pipeline are shown in @Lst:pipe (many more examples are available on